NethServer/ns8-core/docs/design.md

   - easy and effective data backup and restore
   - prepare a machine in a lab, deploy at customer's office
 - limit upstream dependency, increase upstream independence
-- NS7 migration (better, upgrade) path
+- NS 7 migration (better, upgrade) path
 - centralized management portal, installable on premise and as SaaS service

 ## Assumptions